Power Shifts. Media Freedom and the Internet

 - How to counter “fake news” without stifling freedom of expression?

 - How to minimize risks emerging from cyber security initiatives?

 - Should the media development community engage more in the Internet Governance Forum (IGF) processes?

 - Should media development focus its attention more to international digital media enterprises?

 - How to regulate or control the expansion of digital surveillance programs?

 - Should digital information literacy be more prominent on the media development agenda?

-The symposium is organized and hosted by iRights in cooperation with Konrad Adenauer Stiftung.
-FoME is an initiative of 20 organisations from German-speaking countries active in international media development, including iRights, Reporters without Borders, CAMECO, Deutsche Welle Akademie, ECPMF, Friedrich Ebert Stiftung, Friedrich Naumann Stiftung, IDEM, Konrad Adenauer Stiftung and others.
-Detailed information regarding the FoME Symposium 2017 will be available from September 15th at www.fome.info.
+The symposium is organised and hosted by iRights in cooperation with Konrad Adenauer Stiftung.
+FoME is an initiative of 20 organisations from German-speaking countries active in international media development, including iRights, CAMECO, Deutsche Welle Akademie, ECPMF, Friedrich Ebert Stiftung, Friedrich Naumann Stiftung, GIZ, IDEM, Konrad Adenauer Stiftung, Reporters without Borders and others.

 For inquiries please contact fome (at) iRights (dot) international